 I’m standing by the woom OFF as my choice for winner of the “Just introducing my kid to mountain biking,” category.
 With the lightweight, modern geo and great parts list, this thing will get your kid familiar with mountain biking faster than Adam Sandler got to know Drew Barrymore on the 50th date in 50 First Dates.
 And the woom OFF AIR?
 An even happier ending for those developing groms.

-Best for Intermediate Riders
+Best for Bike for Intermediate Riders

 MSRP: $840 – $860